-Two years of a modern European language other than English Five courses from the following:
+At least one year of a modern European language other than English

 - History of Europe (post-1750) French Literature

-- Russian Film

-- French Culture/Civilization
+- Russian Film • French Culture/Civilization

-- Russian Literature

-- Sociocultural anthropology
+- Russian Literature Sociocultural anthropology

-- Cultural geography

-- Contemporary world history Comparative politics
+- Cultural geography Contemporary world history

-- World literature Macroeconomics
+- World literature Comparative politics

-- Introductory sociology
+- Macroeconomics Introductory sociology

-- Economic geography
+- Microeconomics Economic geography

-- Microeconomics

-- One year of college level modern European language OR at least one year of high school in which the primary language of instruction was a modern European language.
-Completion of intermediate/advanced foreign language is strongly preferred. - At least two of the preparatory courses listed above
+NOTE: one year of high school in which the primary language of instruction was a modern European language may be used to satisfy the language requirement for admission purposes.
+Completion of two years of college level foreign language is strongly recommended.